Ntsekees/Nahaiwa/grammar/src/morphology/contentives.md

 └──────────┴────────┴─────────────────────────────────────────────┘
 ```

-We will now examine each of the slots one by one.
+We will now examine each of the slots one by one in reverse order, starting from the last one (the word base).